Southern Christian University

 they are righteous.
 "So

-blessed are they that have been persecuted for righteousness sake: For their’s is the kingdom of heaven.
+blessed are they that have been persecuted for righteousness sake: For theirs is the kingdom of heaven.
 Blessed are ye, when men shall reproach you,

 and persecute you, and shall say all manner of evil against you falsely, for my